Traditional Cupping Vs. Dynamic Cupping In Massage Therapy

 Wet Cupping

-Wet Cupping also leaves cupping marks.
-It is performed mostly the same way except the practitioner sanitizes the skin then places several small incisions in the area to be cupped.
-This results in blood being drawn from the body, into the cup as the vacuum is created.
+Wet cupping also leaves cupping marks.
+It is performed mostly the same way, except the practitioner sanitizes the skin, then places several small incisions in the area to be cupped.
+This results in blood being drawn from the body into the cup as the vacuum is created.
 Wet cupping is said to relieve pain, stagnation and toxins.
-It also increases range of motion and promotes rapid recovery.
+It also increases the range of motion and promotes rapid recovery.

-Flash Cupping gets its name due to the speed at which the entire process takes place.
-The process of creating the suction is the same as dry and wet cupping, however no incisions are made to the skin.
+Flash cupping gets its name due to the speed at which the entire process takes place.
+The process of creating the suction is the same as dry and wet cupping, no incisions are made to the skin.
 Several cups are placed, with light to medium pressure, all at once and left for usually no more than one minute.
 This is done several times successively.
-This is used when dry or wet cupping is not able to be performed.
+This is used when dry or wet cupping cannot be performed.

 Dynamic Cupping in Massage Therapy

-Also known as slide or glide cupping, differs from traditional dry, wet and flash cupping.
-With dynamic cupping, the suction is created by depressing and then releasing a medical grade silicone cup.
+Also known as slide or glide cupping, dynamic cupping differs from traditional dry, wet and flash cupping.
+With dynamic cupping, the suction is created by depressing and then releasing a medical-grade silicone cup.
 Then it is pulled over the skin with the use of massage oil.

 Dynamic cupping treats all the same issues as traditional cupping and has been said to be even more beneficial for lasting myofascial release than its traditional counterpart.